Beef and Bean Taco Salad

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

-Kalyn's Beef and Black Bean Taco Salad
+Beef and Bean Taco Salad

 Ingredients for meat/bean mixture:

-- 1 lb. low fat ground beef (less than 10% fat)
+- 1 lb. ground beef

 - 1/2 tsp.
-Spike Seasoning (optional but good)
+Spike Seasoning (optional but good, see notes)

 - 1 tsp. ground cumin